rzelazko/lime-tracker/README.md

 - Setup custom domain for hosting
 - Create valid [firestore.rules](firestore.rules)
 - Re-create users in emulator
+- Change `emailVerificationDate` to indicate it is sending date (not verification)
+- Table on small screen looks bad - actions should be in the same line
 - Use Firestore instead of dummy data (unlock DB)
+- Seizure: id should be mandatory (and use `Partial` when we don't have it)
+- Firestore service: `enableIndexedDbPersistence`